keanehatescoding/strathmore_docs/First year Second Semimester Notes/Principles of Managemnet/Rough notes.md

 6. Reluctance to positive change since an organization is used to a certain method to do anything.

 ## Neo-classical theory

+Functions of management
+1. Planning - selecting the goals of the organization and setting up ways to reach the goals.
+2. Organizing -
+3. Directing
+4. Staffing